Paint Mines Interpretive Park – Calhan, CO

 What it is: A badlands-type area in the Colorado prairie.
 Gullies, spires, hoodoos, and sculpted walls carved out of brightly colored clay deposits.

-Details: This place is a well-kept secret.
-The sites listing “places to see in the Colorado Springs area” don’t mention it.
+Details: This place USED to be well-kept secret, but as word got out it’s become increasingly popular.
 When you arrive at the parking area (there’s a big stone sign declaring the park’s entrance), you won’t see anything spectacular — just prairie in every direction.
 Pick a trail — doesn’t matter which one, they all intersect and take you to the same spots — and go.
 The park is rich in plant and animal life and is a beautiful example of native prairie.